 In this paper we also provide empirically verifiable tests on the effect of the distribution of public campaign finance on the parties' policy platforms.
 Our theory suggests that if public campaign funds are allocated asymmetrically then an increase in the party's own campaign funds induces the party to propose a higher, equal or lower amount of government spending depending on an electoral benefit-cost measure of the transfer and tax policies adopted by those parties.
 Our theory also predicts that an increase in the funds allocated to the party's competitor induce the party to propose a lower size of public spending.
-In contrast, if public campaign funds are allocated symmetrically then an increase in the party's own campaign funds and an increase in the funds of the party's competitor induce both parties to propose a lower size of government spending.
+In contrast, if public campaign funds are allocated symmetrically then an increase in the party's competitor induce the party's competitor induce both parties to propose a lower size of government spending.